randolphwanjiru/DSP3402_FINAL/README.md

 The objective involved categorizing tweets into two classes: those related to actual disasters and those unrelated.
 This task was part of a classification challenge, requiring the utilization of textual data from tweets.
 The goal was to accurately identify and differentiate between disaster-related and non-disaster-related tweets.
 The approach undertaken for this task encompassed the application of various Natural Language Processing (NLP) techniques.
 These techniques involved preprocessing and analyzing the textual content of tweets.
 Different machine learning models were employed in a classification setting to discern and classify tweets accurately.
 The models were trained and evaluated on their ability to correctly categorize tweets into the designated classes.
 Among the various models tested, the super vector machine model exhibited the highest performance, achieving an F1 score of 0.7698.
 Subsequently, when submitted to the Kaggle platform, the model yielded a score of 79.74%.
-This score represents the accuracy or predictive performance of the model compared to the ground truth data.
+This score represents the accuracy or predictive performance of the model.
 ## Summary of Work done